 During World War II, 12-year old Ivan works as a spy on the eastern front.
 The small Ivan can cross the German lines unnoticed to collect information.
 Three Soviet officers try to take care...
 See full summary »

-The Russian poet Gortchakov, accompanied by guide and translator Eugenia, is traveling through Italy researching the life of an 18th century Russian composer.
-In a ancient spa town, ...
+The Russian poet Andrei Gorchakov, accompanied by guide and translator Eugenia, is traveling through Italy researching the life of an 18th-century Russian composer.
+In an ancient spa town, ...
 See full summary »

 17 of 21 people found this review helpful.

 Was this review helpful to you?